 Mr. Husick’s computer-related experience includes his work as co-founder and principal system architect of Infonautics Inc. (now HighBeam Research), which originated the Electric Library and Encyclopedia.com on the World Wide Web, for which he was awarded five U.S. patents.
-He co-founded and serves as Chief Innovation Officer of TeraDiscoveries, Inc., a pioneering company in the field of in silico drug research and co-manages Vimetrics LLC, an early-stage venture in vision evaluation systems and ocular treatment.
+He co-founded and serves as Chief Innovation Officer of Cloud Pharmaceuticals, Inc..
 He has been a consultant to both government and private organizations as a systems analyst and design engineer.
 He has designed teaching and simulation systems, special-purpose process control systems for the chemical industry, and has consulted in the design of systems which range from natural language multimedia retrieval servers, to controllers for air conditioners, laser printers, alarm systems, and chemical instrumentation.
-He is a skilled programmer in computer languages ranging from assembler to Objective C, and designs and builds special-purpose computer hardware.
+He is a skilled programmer in several computer languages, and designs and builds special-purpose computer hardware.

 Husick served as Senior Legal Fellow at Apple, Inc. for seven years.
-He currently serves as a board member of the Clear Vision Foundation, the American Helicopter Museum and Education Center, the Muhlenberg College RJ Fellows Honors Program and as Chair of the Board of Visitors of the University of the Sciences, Samson College of Allied Health Professions.
-He has also been an appointed advisor to the Commissioner of Patents and Trademarks, and is a past president of The Helen Beebe Speech and Hearing Center, Inc., a facility pioneering research and treatment in auditory-verbal education for the deaf.
+He currently serves as Chairman of Quantum Cures Foundation, and as a board member of the Clear Vision Foundation, the American Helicopter Museum and Education Center, the Muhlenberg College RJ Fellows Honors Program and as immediate past Chair of the Board of Visitors of the University of the Sciences, Samson College of Allied Health Professions.

 Lawrence Husick Esq.

 Southeastern, PA 19399-0587 USA